Skip to content

 We are the Adorers of the Blood of Christ, a vowed religious community of Roman Catholic women who were founded in 1834 as a teaching order by the Italian, St. Maria De Mattias, in the small town of Acuto, Italy.
 Worldwide, we are nearly 1,000 women strong, including 140 in the U.S.

-Profile of Julitta Llsen
+Profile of Julitta Elsen

 This biography of Mother Julitta Llsen unfolds along the lines of an adventure story where courageous people face situations well beyond the normal limits and win the high stakes that everyone would have said were unattainable.